Lighting Tips for Computer & Desk Work

 Instead of staring at lights and screens for 8+ hours per day, make an effort to take a break every hour and go outside for a few minutes.
 It will not only refresh your brain but also boost your productivity.

-Find a sunny window in your house, preferably one with large windows.
-Hang up some light-blocking curtains and turn off the other lights so the room only has one source of light … the one from the window.
+Find a sunny, large window in your house and turn off the other lights, so the room only has one source of brightness – the natural one from the window.